My Travel Photography and Filmmaking Gear Kit For 2021

 Rokinon/Samyang Cine Lenses For Fuji

 One thing I didn’t want to give up when switching from Sony was my Rokinon/Samyang Cine DS lens.
-It was my favorite single lens.
-I used it to shoot almost all my short films and even for photos since I kept it on my camera most of the time.
+It was my single favorite lens used to shoot almost all my short films and even for photos since I kept it on my camera most of the time.

 The first lens I actually bought when I committed to Fuji was the Rokinon 35mm t/1.3 Cine lens.
-This is the equivalent of a 50mm f/1.8 on a full frame sensor.
-This is my main video lens.
-It’s tiny for a cine lens.
+This is the equivalent of a 50mm f/1.8 on a full frame sensor and my main video lens.
+It’s tiny for a cine lens – almost too tiny.
 Any smaller and I wouldn’t even be able to attach a follow-focus on it.
 While I don’t mind having a bigger lens when I rig out my X-T4 for a full on video shoot, I like that I can carry this with me everywhere without the added bulk.

 I also have the 21mm t/1.5 cine lens.
 This is equivalent to a 35mm f/2.0 lens.
 I used to shoot with the 35mm t/1.5 version for Sony, so I needed to this for when I want something just a bit wider than the 35mm t/1.3.
 For a documentary type shoot, this would be the lens that sits on the body 75% of the time.